Unleash/unleash/website/docs/reference/change-requests.md

 ## Change request configuration

 The change request configuration can be set up per project, per environment.
-This means that you can have different change request configurations for different environments.
-This is useful if you have different requirements for different environments, for example production and development.
-The implication of this is that you can't change toggles across projects in the same change request.
+This means that you can have different change request configurations for different environments, such as production and development.
+This is useful because different environments may have different requirements, so you can customize the change request configuration to fit those requirements.
+However, this also means that you cannot change toggles across projects in the same change request.

 Currently there are two configuration options for change requests:
 * **Enable change requests** - This is a boolean value that enables or disables change requests for the project and environment.